 Making a stratum from an unsupported distro is done by getting distro’s

-and symbolic links, registering with brl show $name
+and symbolic links, registering with brl show $name, and finally

 plans for the layout to change again in the next version.